Celecoxib: 7 things you should know

 - Rarely, may cause elevations in liver enzymes and severe hepatic reactions, some fatal.
-Liver function should be monitored when celecoxib is taken for extended periods of time.
+Liver function should be monitored when celecoxib is taken for extended periods.

-- Kidney damage has also been reported with NSAID use, either as a result of long-term administration or in people whose kidneys function is dependent on renal prostaglandins.
+- Kidney damage has also been reported with NSAID use, either as a result of long-term administration or in people whose kidney function is dependent on renal prostaglandins.

 - Rarely, anaphylaxis-like reactions have been reported.
 The risk is highest in people with asthma who also have rhinitis, or in those who have reacted previously to aspirin or other NSAIDs.